vetchium/vetchium/README.md

 - Use [Gomega](https://onsi.github.io/gomega/) for assertions
 - Use [golines](https://github.com/segmentio/golines) to format the Go code.
 Do NOT manually format the code or split the parameters to multiple lines.
 Write a really long line with all parameters and then summon golines to format it.
 - Use [prettier](https://prettier.io/) to format the typescript code.
 Do not manually format the code or split the parameters to multiple lines.
+- [dev-seed](dev-seed) contains a sample set of employers, hub users, openings, etc. Feel free to extend this to cover more scenarios.
+The initial employer data is hard-coded directly to the database.
+The rest are all created via APIs.
+So you need `tilt up` to be running before this.
+This will also serve as some basic sanity testing.

 ## Engineering Notes
 Following are some rules that you should follow while working on the code.
 It is okay to break these rules, if that would make the code more readable.
 But your interest to break rules should not spawn from your inability to follow rules.